matthiasn/clojure-system-book/manuscript/Client-Timeseries-Chart.md

        [:div.dot.active {:style {:top top :border-color "steelblue"}}]])))
 ~~~

+As you can see above, the ````labels```` component consists of two parts.
+On top, it shows how many tweets were encountered in the interval and at the bottom it shows us the start of the interval.

 Finally in this namespace, we have another component named ````ts-chart```` and render it into ````ts-elem````: